 Figure 3: Make sure that the baud rate is set to the highest possible value (230400 bps) for measuring dynamic acceleration or vibration.

-For model 3 and higher ShapeArrays, in non-AIA mode and using a baud rate of 230400 bps, it is possible to achieve a data sampling rate of about 200 Hz when sampling a single ShapeArray segment.
+For model 3 SAAF and newer ShapeArrays, in non-AIA mode and using a baud rate of 230400 bps, it is possible to achieve a data sampling rate of about 200 Hz when sampling a single ShapeArray segment.
 If more segments are being sampled at the same time, the drop off in the data rate is approximately linear in relation to the number of segments being sampled.
 For example, if two segments were being sampled at the same time, the expected data rate would be 100 Hz, and if four segments were sampled, the expected rate would be 50 Hz.

 Because most ShapeArrays have many segments, the vibration software available in SAARecorder allows you to choose which segments are actively sampled for dynamic acceleration.
 To do this, click on the ‘Data and graphs | Get vibration data’ menu item of SAARecorder.
 For details on the vibration measuring software of SAARecorder, please see: 'Get Vibration Data' guide.